aflemm/andrew-website/content/app-privacy-policy.md

 # Changes to this policy
 If I decide to change our privacy policy, I will post those changes on this page.

-Summary of changes so far:
+### February 9, 2020

-- February 9, 2020: First published
+- First published

+### February 11, 2022
-- February 11, 2022: Added 'Mac' to the list of platforms covered by this policy
+- Added 'Mac' to the list of platforms covered by this policy